There are a variety of different toe correction surgeries to treat the deformity of toes.

 Crooked or angular toes can cause discomfort and pain during normal activities such as walking or wearing certain shoes.
 Toe straightening surgery can restore a natural appearance to your feet by correcting misaligned toes.
 Misaligned toes are often directly related to the presence of bunions – a prominent bump at the base of the big toe.
 Surgery involves cutting the bone of the toe and realigning it.
 Pins, plates or screws may be necessary to hold your bone in place during recovery.

 Many patients complain of unsightly, often uncomfortable long toes which have a tendency to press on shoes.
 Long toes can be surgically shortened.
-Depending on the severity and length of the toe, there are several methods to surgically correct shorten a toe.
+Depending on the severity and length of the toe, there are several methods to surgically shorten a toe.
 In general, the surgery involves removing a portion of the bone at the contracted joint, to realign the toe.

-If you’re unhappy with the appearance of your toes, or you’re experiencing significant pain due to crooked or angular toes, then you’re likely a good candidate for corective surgery.
+If you’re unhappy with the appearance of your toes, or you’re experiencing significant pain due to crooked or angular toes, then you’re likely a good candidate for corrective surgery.
 All toe surgeries are done as a day-case procedure.